peterchettiar/DEngZoomCamp_2025/Module-5-batch-processing/README.md

 Step 2: Sorting
 - After which Spark then sorts the records within each partition by (hour, zone), ensuring that matching records from both tables are adjacent for efficient merging.
+- So the idea is that we have two executors with two partitions each (yellow and green) that is shuffled.
+And there are many `(hour, zone)` keys in one partition, hence they need to be sorted for the merge to work.

 > [!IMPORTANT]
 > The goal is parallelism and memory optimization—each executor processes only a subset of the data.